Thursday, 18 June 2026

 So, change is afoot - I have decided the only way to sell my wellbeing application is to meet customers face to face, get out on the golf course and not just go to the driving range, start to travel again, make my days special even if its only a small thing.

 One year on from diagnosis and I am still here, that in itself has been an amazing journey, with a lot off dark roads and dead ends that I could have ended down.
-I am now driving down the straight road of living my life and this year it will be to the full, already done Dubai, played golf with my good friend there, back there in June (hopefully), Cornwall at Easter, Italy in May, celebrating my brotgher-in-laws 60th on the South Downs, Cornwall for my sons wedding at the end of August, playing more golf again, getting my bike out and hopefully finally finishing the restoration of my Series 3 Land Rover, so loads to do 😊
+I am now driving down the straight road of living my life and this year it will be to the full, already done Dubai, played golf with my good friend there, back there in June (hopefully), Cornwall at Easter, Italy in May, celebrating my brother-in-laws 60th on the South Downs, Cornwall for my sons wedding at the end of August, playing more golf again, getting my bike out and hopefully finally finishing the restoration of my Series 3 Land Rover, so loads to do 😊

 Best wishes to all, enjoy living, stay healthy but most important have fun especially with your family and friends